joedvorak/Current-Monitor/README.md

 ## Programming Code
-See this repository for the Arduino Code.
-All of our code can be found [here](https://raw.githubusercontent.com/radcory15/Current-Monitor/master/1OURPROJECT.ino).
+The complete Arduino code for our project can be found [here](https://raw.githubusercontent.com/radcory15/Current-Monitor/master/1OURPROJECT.ino).

 This code retireves the data that the current sensor is measuring and transmits it to a monitroing website.
 ```/*
   WriteVoltage